 Are Guinea Pig Bites Dangerous?

 Guinea Pig Bite Infection

-What happens if your guinea pig bites you and the bite pierces the skin?
-Guinea pig bites can be dangerous only when they pierce the skin and draw the blood.
-Through the bite, they can cause an infection and if you think that something is wrong, check for these following symptoms:
+Guinea pig bites can be dangerous only when they pierce the skin and draw blood.
+Through the bite, they can cause an infection.
+If you think that something is wrong, check for the following symptoms:

 - Loss of appetite